Day in the Life:

 “All that tension in every single coaching session, right from the start, has allowed me today to face up to the difficult moments in a match with more self-control than might otherwise have been the case.
 Toni did a lot to build that fighting character people say they see in me on the court.”

 Rain or shine he never misses a chance to practice.
 Check out this video of him practicing with Toni:

-7 PM – Freinds, Family, and FOOD
+7 PM – Friends, Family, and FOOD

 Once he is all done at the gym, he spends time in the kitchen with family and friends.
 He tells GQ Magazine about his eating habits as he says, “I’ve never had a special diet.
 I’m not careful about that.
 It’s just that before a match I won’t eat a steak.”
-He does implement eating fresh fruit and greens daily and bananas during matches to fuel his energy.
-Rafael says, “seafood is my favorite – I love gambas a la plancha from Majorca.”
+However, he does implement eating fresh fruit and greens daily and bananas during matches to fuel his energy.
+Rafael says, “Seafood is my favorite – I love gambas a la plancha from Majorca.”

 He is not shy in the kitchen because his family owns a restaurant called Sa Panta.
 It is his favorite place for food as he says.
 “The combination of the ocean view, the service, and the food- I always order the catch of the day, grilled-make it a perfect spot.”

 Rafael is no superhuman, and he does love his indulgences when it comes to food.
 He is a sucker for chocolate cookies, Nutella, and French Fries.

 He keeps himself busy with his hobbies, passions, friends, and family until around midnight.
 He feels that he loses time when he sleeps.
 “I never like to sleep a lot, no,” Rafa admits.
 “It is obvious when I am on competition and when I am practicing a lot I always sleep that eight hours that I need.
 But, no, I am not a big fan of being relaxed on the sofa, watching TV.”